quicknir/reveal_wise_enum/example.md

  - Constexpr to the max
  - No heap allocations, dynamic initialization, or exceptions
  - Good performance; switch case for enum -> string for perf

+ Note:
+  - idiomatic: uses logical features for each version, variable templates, string_view/optional
+  - Supports explicit/implicit initializers, and storage,
+    can be declared in namespace/class

 ### Conclusion